Published 2026-06-25 · 23 min read

 What happened when I looked as a potential customer.

 I explored Nawy as a potential buyer in 2025.
 Not a mystery shop - just someone with savings, a real interest in Egyptian real estate, and a lot of questions about what Nawy actually does.
+The honest headline first: the product is genuinely good and the lead is earned.
+The friction I hit was about routing and decision-support, not quality.

-The frustrating part is that the raw material is there.
-The listings.
-The product breadth.
-The Shares model.
 What's missing is a moment of clarity - the app committing to a version of what it is, for whom, and why that is worth choosing over calling the developer directly.
 That moment is not a redesign project.
 It is a product decision about what Nawy believes it is for.

 What kind of company is Nawy becoming?